 Community colleges and universities in the San Francisco Bay Area offer continuing education programs and courses aimed at adult students.
 A number of adult education centers, including adult schools run by local school districts, provide opportunities for career training, basic education and personal development.
 Schools may have multiple campuses available.
 Some programs may provide students with a certificate or prepare students for certification exams.
-Two schools and some of their programs are provided below.
+Three schools and some of their programs are provided below.

 Schools At a Glance